omnect/azure-iot-sdk-sys/README.md

 ## Use prebuild libraries for x86

-For your convenience we provide for x86 a bundle of libraries with our release.
+For your convenience we provide for x86 a bundle of libraries as part of our github release.
 Please find the library archive [here](https://github.com/ICS-DeviceManagement/azure-iot-sdk-sys/releases/latest)

 # License